Understanding Mutual Funds: A Beginner's Guide

 Professional fund managers, appointed by Asset Management Companies (AMCs), oversee these funds

-In India, SEBI regulates mutual funds to ensure secure management
+In India, SEBI regulates these funds to ensure secure management

 Investing in mutual funds means purchasing 'units' that represent your share in the fund